openeuropa/documentation/docs/how-to-contribute.md

 #### Before submitting a bug report

 * Determine [which repository the problem should be reported in](#before-getting-started).
-* Make sure the issue is really a bug and not an intended behavior by reading the component's documentation.
+* Make sure the issue is really a bug and not an intended behaviour by reading the component's documentation.
 * Check if you can reproduce the problem in the latest version of the related component.
 * Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Aopeneuropa) to see if the problem has already been reported.
 If it has and the issue is still open, please add a comment to the existing issue instead of